You are here:

 Which laser systems do you use at Moorfields?

 Because Moorfields Eye Hospital is a flagship location for manufacturers of laser equipment, we are able to select from all the leading laser platforms and renew our equipment regularly.
 We are currently using the Schwind Amaris 1050RS excimer laser platform, which combines a proven clinical track record with the best options for wavefront-guided LASIK, TransPRK, and specialised laser treatments to correct problems with visual quality in conditions such as keratoconus.
-We also use the Intralase iFS femtosecond laser.
-Noted for its precision and an excellent safety record, the intralase iFS is the most widely used femtosecond laser and is the industry standard for femtosecond LASIK flap creation.
+We also use the Zeiss Visumax 800 femtosecond laser.
+Advantages for this femtosecond laser are a better fit to the contours of the eye for more comfortable treatment, better automated guidance for treatment precision, and industry leading SMILE capabilities.

 What are the risks?

 In all forms of eye surgery, problems can occur during the operation or afterwards in the healing period.
 Problems can result in permanent, serious loss of vision (vision worse than the driving standard in the affected eye that cannot be corrected with glasses or contact lenses).
 More commonly, problems can be corrected with changes in medication or additional surgery.
 Typically, these additional operations feel like the original surgery and have a similar recovery period.